NT-Octaipipe/OPtest/product/personas/facility-manager.md

 - Given Casey the Facility Manager enters "banana" as the temperature set point
 - When Casey submits the change
 - Then Casey should see an error about invalid input

+**Scenario: Approve set point change in stable operating range**
+- Given Alex the Facility Manager reviews a recommendation within the defined safe zone
+- When Alex views the scenario analysis
+- Then Alex should see the change auto-approved

+**Scenario: Approve set point change with high confidence**
+- Given Morgan the Facility Manager reviews a moderate set point adjustment with high model confidence
+- When Morgan views the recommendation
+- Then Morgan should see the change auto-approved

+**Scenario: Emergency override triggers automatic actuation**
+- Given Jamie the Facility Manager reviews a recommendation during a rapid temperature increase
+- When Jamie views the emergency override alert
+- Then Jamie should see the change auto-applied automatically

+**Scenario: Manual approval required for low confidence**
+- Given Taylor the Facility Manager reviews a recommendation flagged with low confidence
+- When Taylor views the risk assessment
+- Then Taylor should see a prompt for manual approval

+**Scenario: Manual approval required for critical threshold adjustment**
+- Given Casey the Facility Manager reviews a recommendation near the SLA threshold
+- When Casey views the scenario analysis
+- Then Casey should see a prompt for manual approval

+**Scenario: Manual approval required for novel scenario**
+- Given Riley the Facility Manager reviews a recommendation for a first-time data pattern
+- When Riley views the explanation
+- Then Riley should see a prompt for manual approval

+**Scenario: Manual approval required for maintenance consideration**
+- Given Jordan the Facility Manager reviews a recommendation that may affect equipment longevity
+- When Jordan views the maintenance warning
+- Then Jordan should see a prompt for manual approval

 ### Feature: Monitoring SLA Compliance